Apostrophes are used to show possession. For example:|

 It's is a contraction of it is or it has.

 This is a 100% rule.
-It has nothing to do with possession.
+The word it's has nothing to do with possession.
 The word its (without an apostrophe) is used for possession.